-The Bible mentions gemstones many times throughout its pages, two of the most notable are the breastplate of the High Priest and the foundational walls of New Jerusalem.
+The Bible mentions gemstones many times throughout its pages, but two of the most notable appearances are found in the breastplate of the High Priest and in the foundational walls of the New Jerusalem.

-Throughout time and translation, the identification of certain gemstones is uncertain as some stones were described with words that defined color or beauty.
-The stones featured in this article are found directly in the scriptures of the Holy Bible, New Living Translation.
+Over time and through translation, the identification of certain gemstones has become uncertain, as many ancient stones were described using words that referred to color, brilliance, or beauty rather than precise mineral classifications.
+The stones featured in this article are those named directly in the scriptures of the Holy Bible, New Living Translation (NLT).

-According to the book of Exodus, the hoshen was a sacred breastplate first worn by Aaron, brother of Moses and the first high priest of the Israelite's.
-The breastplate was part of the ephod, a priestly set of garments worn during oracular practices and priestly rituals.
+According to the book of Book of Exodus, the hoshen was a sacred breastplate worn by Aaron, brother of Moses and the first High Priest of the Israelites.
+The breastplate was part of the ephod, a priestly garment worn during sacred rituals and when seeking divine guidance.

 Exodus 28:9-21